Secrets your agent never sees.

 Quick start

 Three commands.
 No config required.
-Your project just gains a .env file.

 Request a secret